vnvbadri/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/08-Implement Azure Functions.md

     | Region | **East US** |
     | | |

+> Note: Deployment ID can be obtained from the Lab Environment output page.

-1. Click **Review + Create** and, after successful validation, click **Create** to begin provisioning and deploying your new Azure Function App.
+4. Click **Review + Create** and, after successful validation, click **Create** to begin provisioning and deploying your new Azure Function App.

-1. Wait for the notification that the resource has been created.
+5. Wait for the notification that the resource has been created.

-1. Navigate back to the **Function App** blade, click **Refresh** and verify that the newly created function app has the **Running** status.
+6. Navigate back to the **Function App** blade, click **Refresh** and verify that the newly created function app has the **Running** status.

     ![Screenshot of the Function App page with the new Function app.](../images/0701.png)